radiantlogic-v8/documentation-new/documentation/hardening-guide/01-securing-radiantone-configuration-and-administration.md

 For more details and example syntax, please see the RadiantOne System Administration Guide.

 -->

-## Protect and Monitor Access to the Underlying Host Where RadiantOne is Deployed

-RadiantOne locally stores passwords and/or certificates to access backend data sources.Although these credentials are obfuscated, a determined attacker with the right level of access to the underlying host could recover them to use in an unauthorized fashion.
-To mitigate this threat:

-- Apply operating system ACLs to limit exposure of these files:
-<RLI_HOME>\vds_server\datasources\ldap.xml
-<RLI_HOME>\vds_server\datasources\database.xml
-<RLI_HOME>\vds_server\datasources\custom.xml
-<RLI_HOME>\vds_server\data\<all files and folders>

-- Restrict access to underlying host to trusted administrators with operational need to access hosts.
-- Monitor access to underlying host using a SIEM system such as RSA envision.

->[!warning] If deploying a cluster, each node/machine in the cluster should be protected and monitored based on the recommendations in this section.

-RadiantOne offers a command line configuration utility (<RLI_HOME>/bin/vdsconfig.bat/.sh) that must be run on the same machine where RadiantOne is installed.
-Restrict access to the machine (and the ability to execute this utility) to trusted administrators with operational needs to use this command line configuration utility.
-Requiring a username and password to be passed in the commands can also be enabled in ZooKeeper.
-Please see the Command Line Configuration Guide for details on how to enable this.

-## Secure Access to Log Files

-RadiantOne can be installed on an encrypted drive (e.g. BitLocker on Windows or Linux-equivalent) to limit exposure to log files.
-In the RadiantOne Main Control Panel you can configure log location to write to a secure, encrypted drive where strict system-level write permissions are enforced for the user account under which the RadiantOne service runs. <!-- RadiantOne also offers a Log2DB utility that can write logs into any secure JDBC-accessible database you choose. -->For details on configuring log location and writing into a database, see the Logging and Troubleshooting Guide.

-## Require Credentials for Making Configuration Changes from Command Line

-By default, the commands available in the vdsconfig utility can be executed by anyone who can launch the utility and the change, as tracked by Zookeeper, is logged as simply that the change was made from the command line utility.
-The only exception here is when the command is updating a property containing a password.
-In this context, the RadiantOne super user credentials are required.
-If you want to enforce that credentials are required to execute any command in the vdsconfig utility, add "enableVdsConfigAuth" : true to the vds_server.conf settings in Zookeeper.
-For details on changing this setting and how it impacts the vdsconfig utility, see the RadiantOne Command Line Configuration Guide.

 ## Update Default Delegated Admin Account Passwords